ArcNLET-Py/ArcNLET-Py/docs/UserManual/lakeshoeexample.rst

 .. figure:: ./media/lakeshoeexampleMedia/media/image9.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 3.33362in
-   :height: 5.54215in

-   Figure 5‑9: The GIS files in ArcGIS Pro for the Lakeshore example in the Catalog View.
+   Figure 8‑9: The GIS files in ArcGIS Pro for the Lakeshore example in the Catalog View.

 ArcNLET-Py Toolbox
 ------------------